voceconnect/thermal-api/tests/README.md

-# WP JSON API Unit Tests
+# Thermal API Unit Tests

 ## Overview

-The test suite for WP JSON API is built using the `WP_UnitTestCase` class created for testing core WordPress functionality.
+The test suite for Thermal API is built using the `WP_UnitTestCase` class created for testing core WordPress functionality.

 You can read more about unit testing WordPress here: [http://make.wordpress.org/core/handbook/automated-testing/](http://make.wordpress.org/core/handbook/automated-testing/)